Arksine/moonraker/docs/configuration.md

 rotation: 0
 #   An integer value indicating the amount of clockwise rotation to apply
 #   to the stream.
 May be 0, 90, 180, or 270.
 The default is 0.
+aspect_ratio: 4:3
+#   The aspect ratio to display for the camera.
+Note that this option
+#   is specific to certain services, otherwise it is ignored.
+#   The default is 4:3.
 ```

 ## Optional Components